dguest/git-fatlas/README.md

  - `git-fatlas-remake-package-list`: force rebuilding the package list.
 If you add or remove a bunch of things you might have to call this.
 Hopefully not though.
+- `git-fatlas-copyright-update`: update copyright notices to the current year.
+Takes an optional argument for the commit / branch / tag you started with, defaults to `atlas/master`.

 For most other commands you can use standard git.

 Comparison to other packages
 ----------------------------